ipo-exe/plans/docs/iofiles.rst

 Input files must be formatted in by standard way, otherwise the tool is not going to work.
 The standards are meant to be simple and user-friendly for any human and Operating System.
 All kinds of files can be opened and edited by hand in Notepad applications.
 They are described below.

+.. admonition:: Note Title

+   This is a note with a custom class using the admonition directive.

+OK

+.. note:: Note Title

+   This is a note with a title.

 Tables
 ============================================